Time from NPL (MSF): Fast code

-When MSF was first introduced, in 1950, it consisted only of seconds and minute markers, with no coded data.
+When MSF was introduced, in 1950, it transmitted only second markers and minute markers, with no coded data.
 In 1974, a short burst of binary code at 100 bit/s was inserted into the minute marker to specify the time.
 In 1977, a slow code was introduced, which encoded the time at 1 bit/s over the whole minute (as detailed below).
-In 1998, the original fast code was removed, leaving the slow code and a simple minute marker.
+In 1998, the fast code was removed (reverting to a simple minute marker), keeping the slow code.

 Slow code

-Currently, the signal is encoded as follows:
+The signal is encoded as follows:

 The MSF transmitter is switched off for brief intervals (on-off keying) near the beginning of each second to encode the current time and date.
 The rise and fall times of the 60 kHz carrier are determined by the combination of antenna and transmitter.

 Each UTC second begins with 100 ms of 'off', preceded by at least 500 ms of carrier.
 The second marker is transmitted with an accuracy better than ±1 ms relative to Coordinated Universal Time (UTC), which is itself always within ±0.9 seconds of Universal Time (UT1) which is the mean solar time which would actually be observed at 0° longitude.

 The first second of the minute, denoted second 00, begins with a period of 500 ms with the carrier off, to serve as a minute marker.

 The other 59 (or, exceptionally, 60 or 58) seconds of the minute always begin with at least 100 ms 'off', followed by two data bits of 100 ms each, and end with at least 700 ms of carrier.